Impure Simplicial Complexes: Complete Axiomatization: Impure Simplicial Models and Definability

-\item A \emph{valuation} $\ell \colon \VV \to 2^P$ assigns to each vertex which local variables of the vertex's owner are true in it, i.e., $\ell(v) \subseteq P_a$ whenever $\chi(v) = a$.
-Variables from $P_a\setminus\ell(v)$ are false in vertex $v$, whereas variables from $P \setminus P_a$ do not belong to agent $a$ and cannot be evaluated in $a$'s vertex $v$.
-All variables true in a simplex $X \in C$ are determined by $\ell(X)\ce\bigsqcup_{v \in X} \ell(v)$. \end{itemize} If $Y \subseteq X$ for $X, Y \in C$, we say that $Y$ is a \emph{face} of $X$.
+\end{itemize} If $Y \subseteq X$ for $X, Y \in C$, we say that $Y$~is a \emph{face} of~$X$.
 Since each simplex is a face of itself, we use `simplex' and `face' interchangeably.
-A face $X$ is a \emph{facet} if it is a maximal simplex in~$C$, i.e., $Y \in C$ and $Y \supseteq X$ imply $Y = X$.
-Facets represent global states of the distributed system, and their set is denoted $\FF(C)$.
-The \emph{dimension of a simplex} $X$ is\/ $|X|-1$, e.g., vertices are of dimension\/~$0$, edges are of dimension\/~$1$, etc. The \emph{dimension of a simplicial complex (model)} is the largest dimension of its facets.
-A simplicial complex (model) is \emph{pure} if all facets have dimension $n$, i.e., contain vertices for all agents.
+A face~$X$ is a \emph{facet} if it is a maximal simplex in~$C$, \ie~$Y \in C$ and $Y \supseteq X$ imply $Y = X$.
+Facets represent global states of the distributed system, and their set is denoted~$\FF(C)$.
+The \emph{dimension of simplex}~$X$ is\/~$|X|-1$, \eg,~vertices are of dimension\/~$0$, edges are of dimension\/~$1$,~etc. The \emph{dimension of a simplicial complex~(model)} is the largest dimension of its facets.
+A simplicial complex (model) is \emph{pure} if all facets have dimension~$n$, \ie~contain vertices for all agents.
 Otherwise it is \emph{impure}.
-A~\emph{pointed simplicial model} is a pair\/ $(\C,X)$ where $X \in C$. \end{definition}
+A~\emph{pointed simplicial model} is a pair\/~$(\C,X)$ where $X \in C$. \end{defi}

-\begin{remark} It follows from the above definition that for any simplicial complex $C$, its set of vertices $\VV = \bigcup_{X \in C} X$.
-Thus, it is not necessary to specify $\VV$ when defining a complex~$C$ or a simplicial model $\C=(C,\chi,\ell)$ based on this complex.
-Further, a complex $C$ can be computed from the set $\FF(C)$ of its facets by taking the downward closure with respect to non-empty sets.
-Thus, we typically forgo defining $\VV$ explicitly and often specify $\FF(C)$ instead of $C$. \end{remark}

-\begin{remark} Due to the chromatic-map condition, $|X|\leq n+1$ for all faces $X$ of a complex and, hence, each face is contained in a facet. \end{remark}